Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-on-android.md

 ### Check the status of your node

-In order to check on its status and interact with the node, you need to download the Actyx CLI (`ax` or `ax.exe`) from https://downloads.actyx.com and add it to your path.
+In order to check on its status and interact with the node, you need to download the Actyx CLI (`ax` or `ax.exe`) from https://downloads.actyx.com and add it to your path (for detailed insallation instructions of the Actyx CLI, go [here](/docs/cli/getting-started)).

 You can then check on your ActyxOS node: